-The need to work independently, in pairs and groups in offer to complete the task sets, therefore I will need to see a willingness to listen to the views of others as well as being able to share your own ideas.
+You will need to work independently, in pairs and groups in order to complete the tasks set, therefore you will need a willingness to listen to the views of others as well as being able to share your own ideas.

-An interest in people.
+An interest in people

-A willingness to ask for help.
-A willingness to follow advice.
-A willingness to listen to others.
+- A willingness to ask for help;

+- A willingness to follow advice;

+- A willingness to listen to others.